gamita/demo-rl-supply-chain/README.md

 ### Action Space:

-0. **Nothing to do:**
+0. **Do nothing:**
-   the retailer and the factory does not purchase/produce.
+   the retailer and factory do not purchase/produce.
    Just sell/ship from their current remaining inventory.

 1. **Only Purchase:**
-   the retailer purchase 30 items per time to the factory.
+   the retailer purchases 30 items per time to the factory.

 2. **Only Produce:**
    the factory produces 80 items per time.

 3. **Purchase and Produce:**
-   the retailer and the factory purchases/produces as above.
+   the retailer and factory purchases/produces as above.

 i.e. non-fixed interval and fixed quantity purchase/production system.